From lockdown to Block Town: local libraries serving Minecraft to kids

 Players range between 7–17 years old, from experienced Minecraft pros to complete beginners.

-For some of the younger players it is their first time playing Minecraft and their first foray into online gaming.
+For some of the younger players it is their first time playing Minecraft and their first experience with video games.

 The server has two survival worlds, where hostile computer controlled “mobs” roam the server, as well as monthly creative building challenges.

 Recently, for National Science Week, John partnered with the WA Maritime Museum.
-Together they ran an underwater base building challenge.
+Together they ran an underwater base building challenge for kids.

 This month LibraryCraft has launched project worlds.
 Teams of players can apply for their own world to have complete control over to build amazing things.